 Privacy & Legal

 Lessons are created and led by our very own Code.org staff, many of whom were teachers themselves previously!
-This means you don’t need any additional resources or lesson plans in order to organize a fun and educational Hour of Code event to your class even when they are participating from home.
-All you and your students have to do is tune-in!
+This means you don’t need any additional resources or lesson plans in order to organize a fun and educational Hour of Code event to your class.

 American Sign Language (ASL) is a way to communicate without speaking.
 We’ll be training a computer to read sign language with our own images of ASL letters.
 Teachable Machine and AI for Oceans will be used during this lesson.